How to Paint Your Ceiling Safely: 4 Tips

-Like in any painting project, you want to make sure to properly prepare your painting area.
-Especially when you’re painting the ceiling, drop cloths are an absolute necessity.
+Since gravity is not on your side, painting overhead increases the likelihood of drips, spills, and accidents—so it's important to take the time to prep thoroughly.
 Paint drips for even the most professional painters, so protect your furniture and flooring and set up drop cloths.
 If you’re just updating the ceiling, then make sure to protect your walls with plastic sheeting as well.

 To ensure safety throughout your project, remove any furniture that may get in your way.
 You’re going to have to move around the room a lot, so the less stuff in your way, the better.

-Now comes for the actual prep-work for the ceiling.
-There are a few different things you need to accomplish here before you delve into the actual painting.
+Before you break out the roller, it’s important to properly prepare the ceiling surface.
+Taking time on the front end ensures your paint adheres smoothly and lasts longer, without peeling, cracking, or showing imperfections.
 Make sure you patch and repair any cracks or holes in the ceiling before you begin.
 You’ll also want to lightly sand your ceiling and wipe it down before you tape off the edges.
 From there, if you notice that your ceiling has a few stains, then you’ll want to use a strong stain-blocking primer to conceal those marks.
-A lot of ceiling paint now has primer mixed in, but if you notice a lot of stains, you’ll want to use a higher quality primer.
+A lot of ceiling paint now has primer built in, but if you notice a lot of stains, you’ll want to start with a higher quality primer.
 ECOS Paints has all the ceiling primers you’ll need to start your project off on the right foot.

-• Don’t be afraid of colored ceilings—especially in small rooms you want to make bigger and rooms with tall ceilings
+• Don’t be afraid of colorful ceilings—especially in small rooms you want to make bigger and rooms with tall ceilings

 • Feather out your paint when you can’t keep a wet edge